pchapin/clac/README.md

 level code defines the user interface.
 In theory other programs could make use of Clac's entity library and execution engine while using a different user interface.

-Currently the user interface of Clac makes use of a cross-platform screen handling library named Scr.
-The [Scr library](https://github.com/pchapin/scr) is available on GitHub, but is included here as a Git submodule.
-Note that Scr is only used by the user interface code.
-It is not used by the ClacEntity library or by the ClacEngine library.
-Other programs using those libraries do not need to involve Scr at all.

-In addition, there is a completely independent implementation of Clac for Android written in Kotlin in the [aClac](https://github.com/pchapin/aclac) repository.
+There is a completely independent implementation of Clac for Android written in Kotlin in the [aClac](https://github.com/pchapin/aclac) repository.
 That implementation does not currently share any code with the C++ version.
 See the README in that repository for more information.

 Cloning